g8tr1522/LuaArrayMethods/README.md

 		- This is because all underscored methods return a reference to the original (but modified) lamarray.
 - 'meta' or 'object' functions
 	- These are methods that work specifically on lam objects.
+	- They include the overridden metamethods, but also include `gettable` and `settable`.